1 1/8 As A Decimal

 0

 We add a decimal point and zeros to the dividend (1) to perform the division.
-The result, 0.125, is then added to the whole number part (1) to obtain 1.125.
-This method, though more time-consuming for simple fractions, provides a robust approach for converting any fraction to a decimal.
+Here's the thing — the result, 0.
+125, is then added to the whole number part (1) to obtain 1.125.
+This method, though more time-consuming for simple fractions, provides a solid approach for converting any fraction to a decimal.

 Understanding the Decimal Representation: Place Value